 St Paul’s was even damaged during World War II Blitz but still managed to remain an enduring symbol of resilience.
 It was Sir Winston Churchill who said that St Paul’s Cathedral must be saved at all costs.

-More recent events include service for the Diamond Jubilee of Queen Elizabeth II in 2012 and the funeral of Margaret Thatcher in 2013.
+More recent events include service for the Diamond Jubilee of the Late Queen Elizabeth II in 2012 and the funeral of Margaret Thatcher in 2013.

-Why did Prince Charles get married at St Paul’s Cathedral?
+Why did King Charles III get married at St Paul’s Cathedral?

 What do you do when you have lots of guests to invite to your wedding?
 You hire a larger venue, of course!
 Put simply St Paul’s Cathedral can accommodate more guests than Westminster Abbey.